 Nayeri's friend from high school, Kyle Handley, was convicted of kidnapping, torture and mayhem charges in January and was sentenced to four life sentences without parole.
 Prosecutors say Handley was the driver of the van and was Nayeri's closest confidant in the kidnapping plot.

 Another high school friend, Ryan Kevorkian, was identified as the third kidnapping suspect.
-He also faces trial this month.
+He still faces trial.
 Prosecutors call the former wrestler "the hired muscle."

 Nayeri has denied any involvement in the crime.
 Kevorkian's attorney declined to comment for this story.
 Handley's attorney, Robert Weinberg, said he's appealing the judgment.

 Testimony in Handley's trial, court documents obtained by NBC4 and interviews with investigators and Nayeri himself are painting a more complete picture of the twisted five-year-long saga.

 The dispensary owner woke up to someone pointing a flashlight in his face, he testified in court.

 At first he thought it was one of his friends playing a joke, he said.

 "I'm not Todd," said the man who was wearing a ski mask and pointing a shotgun in his face.
 The victim tried to push the barrel away, but the man hit him in the head with the butt of the gun.